NeoMutt can be compiled with Autocrypt support by running

 Account and peer information is stored in a sqlite3 database, and so NeoMutt must be configured with the

---with-sqlite3 flag when autocrypt is enabled.
+--with-sqlite flag when autocrypt is enabled.

-It is highly recommended that NeoMutt be configured
+It is highly recommended that NeoMutt be configured with

---with-idn2 so that Autocrypt can properly deal with international domain names.
+--idn2 (enabled by default) so that Autocrypt can properly deal with international domain names.